 Streamlining data from a database (MySQL) into Apache Kafka® offers significant benefits as they come with a variety of built-in data connectors (for ingestion), pre-defined transformations, and built-in job scheduler for automating the process.
 Such tools make data integration easier, simpler, and quicker, while reducing the dependency on your IT team.

-Confluent is a full-scale data platform capable of not just integrating data, but storage and real-time data aggregation, processing, and analytics.
-You can seamlessly connect data across applications, big data systems, traditional databases and modern, distributed architectures.
+Confluent is a full-scale data platform capable of not just data integration, but continuous, real-time processing, integration, and data streaming across any infrastructure.
+Seamlessly connect data across applications, data systems, traditional databases and modern, distributed architectures with enterprise grade features, security, and scalability.